sofalights/Spike-Prime-Python-3-Sensors/README.md

 left, middle, and right sensors are port b,d, and f respectively

-left and right motors are e, f respectively
+left and right motors are a, e respectively

-if using move motor (blue motor block equal in block based) for E SPECIFICALLY, reverse direction as the motor is flipped
+if using move motor (blue motor block equal in block based) for A SPECIFICALLY, reverse direction as the motor is flipped

 color is black for the line, green for the turn indicator ( detect green on the left is an indicator for left, and vice-versa), red for line break (for wrg)-- or for end of trace(for RoboCup), white is background color